bunto/bunto/site/_docs/contributing.md

 Many small changes can be made entirely through the github.com web interface.

-1. Navigate to the file within [`bunto/bunto`](https://github.com/bunto/bunto) that you'd like to edit
+1. Navigate to the file within [`bunto/bunto`](https://github.com/bunto/bunto) that you'd like to edit.
 2. Click the pencil icon in the top right corner to edit the file
 3. Make your proposed changes
 4. Click "Propose file change"